OriginProtocol/security/templates/Contract-Code-Review-Example.md

 This template is a starting point for you customize as you review a code change.
-If a section is not relevant, feel free to just replace its contents with some italized text with the reason it's not used.
+If a section is not relevant, feel free to just replace its contents with some italicized text with the reason it's not used.

 #### Requirements